 — The received PPDU is an SRG PPDU (see 27.2.3 (SRG PPDU identification))

-— The received signal strength level, which is measured from the L-STF, L-LTF or L-SIG of the PPDU and which is used to determine PHY-CCA.indication, is below the SRG OBSS PD level.
+— The received signal strength level, which is measured from the L-STF or L-LTF of the PPDU and which is used to determine PHY-CCA.indication, is below the SRG OBSS PD level.
 The SRG OBSS PD level is defined in 27.9.2.4 (Adjustment of OBSS PD and transmit power).
 If the STA has dot11HESRPOptionImplemented set to true, it also follows the rules defined in 27.9.4 (Interaction of OBSS PD and SRP-based spatial reuse) to determine SRG OBSS PD level. (#15707)

 — The PPDU is not one of the following: